luka1199/geo-heatmap/README.md

 # Geo Heatmap

-This is a script that generates an interactive geo heatmap from your Google location history for a specific date.
-Soon i will try to add a function that makes you able to search dates in range and add options.
+This is a script that generates an interactive geo heatmap from your Google location history for a specific range.
+Soon i will try to add options and warnigs when data dosent exist for the input date.

 <p align="center"><img src="https://user-images.githubusercontent.com/45404400/63515170-7a9cd280-c4ea-11e9-8875-e693622ac26e.png" alt="screenshot" width="400"></p>